dainst/chronontology-backend/docs/dataset-management.md

 ## GET /:type/:id

-If enriched with the dataset property, only users with who are granted the proper permission rights can access a document
+If assigned to a dataset, only users who are granted ***reader*** level permissions for that dataset can access that document

 A document

 ```
 {
-    "resource": {
+  "resource": ...,
-        "a" : "b"
-    },
-    "dataset" : "ds1"
+  "dataset" : "ds1",
+  ...
 }
 ```

-can only be accessed by a user who is either an **editor** or a **reader** for the dataset ds1.
+Here the user needs ***reader*** level permissions for dataset "ds1".

 ## GET /:type/